 Close Quarters Combat (CQC) Championship brings arena based combat to Elite: Dangerous.
 Prove to everyone that you're the best by destroying every pilot who stands between you and becoming Elite.

 To access CQC go to Full Game and select CQC.

-Once in the CQC menu you can choose the playlist you want, each playlist has a different emphasis on the mix of map and modes presented.
+Once in the CQC menu you can choose the playlist you want to play; currently each playlist is its own game mode.
 Selecting one will put you into a lobby, ready for the competition.